Pilot sites for demonstration, evaluation and assessment activities

 Pilot 2: Smart Safety of workers Pilot

 This pilot will be driven by the industrial partner Mostostal Warszawa S.A.
 (MOW) and will be deployed on its premises.
-It will take place at the construction site of Marshal’s Office in Szczecin (Poland).The Smart safety of workers with NGIoT solutions pilot will present the benefits of the ASSIST-IoT approach increasing OSH at the dynamic environment of a busy construction site.
+It will take place at the construction site of the Marshal’s Office in Szczecin, Poland.
+Construction sites represent a constantly changing work environment: soil and weather conditions; concurrent activities; time pressure and tight schedules; workers-on-foot, personnel and bystanders operating or walking near heavy machines.
+All those factors make the construction industry around the globe demonstrate an unsatisfactory health and safety track record.
+The Smart safety of workers with NGIoT solutions pilot will present the benefits of the ASSIST-IoT approach increasing occupational safety and health (OSH) at the complex and unpredictable work environment of the construction site.

 Pilot 3: Cohesive vehicle monitoring and diagnostics Pilot

 This pilot is driven by the industrial partner FORD, that is a leader Original Equipment Manufacturers (OEMs) of passenger cars, with over a 5 million vehicles produced per year.
 FORD will provide a state-of the-art hybrid electrical vehicle with an open access Electronic Control Unit (ECU) which will be integrated into ASSIST-IoT reference architecture, thus allowing remote access to powertrain parameters and over-the-air update of diagnostics firmware.
 The Cohesive vehicle monitoring and diagnostics pilot will demonstrate the benefits of the ASSIST-IoT approach for the case of vehicle fleet diagnostics, where inputs coming from different sources are combined for providing an incremental and cohesive evaluation of the vehicle condition.